In 2018, the Centers for Medicare and Medicaid Services (CMS) announced an expansion of in-home offerings for Medicare Advantage (MA) plan members.

 “Previously, CMS has not allowed an item or service to be eligible as a supplemental benefit if the primary purpose includes daily maintenance.
 However, in the final Call Letter, CMS discusses a reinterpretation of the statute to expand the scope of the primarily health-related supplemental benefit standard.” - 2018 CMS Announcement.

-Non-Skilled In-Home Care Helps Health Plans
+Non-Clinical In-Home Care Helps Medicare Advantage Plans

 - Lower overall cost of care by reducing avoidable utilization.